motomod/mysql-stash-python/readme.md

 ```sh
 $ python app.py [-h] database [action] stash_name
 ```
-database - The name given to the database in the databases.yml file. action - 'create'/'apply'/'view'/'list'
+database - The name given to the database in the databases.yml file.
+This can be 'all' to backup all databases at once. action - 'create'/'apply'/'view'/'list'

 #### Creating a stash